janlelis/idiosyncratic-ruby.com/source/posts/3-ruby-can-you-speak-louder.html.md

 Note that the Verbosity mode is different for `$VERBOSE == false` and `$VERBOSE == nil`.

-Another side note: While it is possible to change `$DEBUG` to an arbitrary value, this is not true for `$VERBOSE` - If you assign it a truish value, it will just be set to `true`.
+Another side note: While it is possible to change `$DEBUG` to an arbitrary value, this is not true for `$VERBOSE` - If you assign it a trueish value, it will just be set to `true`.

 What follows is a list of command line options that have an effects on the debug modes: